fastforwardlabs/mdffreport18/src/methodology.md

 Instead, we can generate an approximation, by learning a mapping between individual words in SBERT space to those same words in w2v space.
 We begin by selecting a large vocabulary of words (we’ll come back to this) and obtaining both SBERT and w2v representations for each one.
 Next, we’ll perform a least-squares linear regression with l2 regularization between the SBERT representations and the w2v representations.^[It turns out that the solution to ordinary least squares with l2 regularization can be written as a concise equation, so we do not need to perform gradient descent to learn the weights.
 Instead, we need only invert a matrix.
 For intuition on how to interpret least squares as a linear algebra problem, check out this fantastic [blog post](https://medium.com/@andrew.chamberlain/the-linear-algebra-view-of-least-squares-regression-f67044b7f39b).]

-This results in a matrix, Z, which maps SBERT space to w2v space.
-We’ll use Z to transform both SBERT document representations (e.g., sentences) and SBERT label representations (e.g., words) into a new, lower-dimensional latent space, and perform our cosine similarity classification procedure in this new space.
+This results in a matrix, _Z_, which maps SBERT space to w2v space.
+We’ll use _Z_ to transform both SBERT document representations (e.g., sentences) and SBERT label representations (e.g., words) into a new, lower-dimensional latent space, and perform our cosine similarity classification procedure in this new space.

 ![Ideally we’d map SBERT sentence representations to w2v word representations but that requires labeled data.
 By mapping words in SBERT space to those same words in w2v space we can learn an approximate mapping between the two latent spaces.](figures/ff18-06.png)